SAINTS BUS PASS WITH TRANSIT WINDSOR

 Students who do not fall under the two general categories cited above, but feel they may have special grounds for seeking a fee refund, are advised to visit the SRC Office in the Student Commons at South Campus or email src@stclaircollege.ca detailing the grounds.

-OPT-OUT FOR FALL 2024 STUDENTS
+OPT-OUT FOR WINTER 2025 STUDENTS

 Opt Out Form